lafftale1999/cpp_for_developers/week_1/exercises.md

 ## 10. Initials maker
 Everything is in such a hurry, we need you to be named after your initials from now on.
 Make a program that takes in your full name and then prints out your initials.

+## 11. Whats the size?
+Create a program that writes out the size of all the primitive data types we've talked about so far.

 # Control Statements
 ## 1. Compare a Number with 10